-As of 31 March 2014 we were conducting 21 criminal investigations relating to 25 businesses and 37 individuals.
-In March we closed two investigations.
+As of 30 June 2014 we were conducting 22 criminal investigations relating to 23 businesses and 41 individuals.
+In June we closed two investigations and opened one.

 We also have a number of sanctions available to us that fall short of criminal proceedings but can be highly effective in securing compliance quickly whilst avoiding costly formal proceedings.
 These include the issuing of written warnings and improvement notices for non-compliance, and the revocation of licences.

 - Written Warnings - Issued to an individual where an offence under the Private Security Industry Act 2001 has been detected.
 A written warning may be taken into account in future enforcement decisions or as non-conviction information in a licence decision.

 - Improvement Notices - An informal procedure applied to a company that is found in breach of offences under the Private Security Industry Act.
 It sets out the improvements required and is discharged when we are satisfied the improvements have been made.